EVENT SPONSORSHIP AND FUNDRAISING - 2020/1

 |Assessment type||Unit of assessment||Weighting|

-Assignment 1 An individual presentation of a sponsorship proposal 10-15 mins (LOs 2, 3 & 4)
+Assignment 1 An individual presentation of an event development proposal 10-15mins (LOs 2, 3 & 4)

-- Build on students existing knowledge and understanding of marketing principles
+- Build on students existing knowledge and understanding of event development in relation to the marketing principles relevant to securing support from a range of stakeholders.

 - Explore how experiential events can be used by brands as part of an integrated marketing communications strategy

-- Demonstrate the relevance of sponsorship in events marketing and its strategic use in marketing communications and
+- Demonstrate the relevance of sponsorship and fundraising in strategic and sustainable events development and their importance to marketing communications and branding.

 |002||Demonstrate knowledge of the sponsorship management process including legal issues||KT|